rootzoll/app-grundgesetz-arabisch/README.md

 # app-grundgesetz-arabisch

-mobile app for iOS and Android simply displaying the German Constitution
+mobile app for iOS and Android simply displaying the German Constitution in arabic

 ## Install on Smartphone